kvignesh1420/AI/assignments/N12417420_Lab3/README.md

 ### Python coding style

-The assignment is written in python3 and alligns with the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md)
+The assignment is written in python3 and aligns with the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md)

 The `.pylintrc` file has been referenced directly from the [Tensorflow project](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/ci_build/pylintrc), with